AviSoori1x/AviSoori1x.github.io/_posts/2021-05-16-Building_a_Natural_Language_Processing_API_with_SAS_Viya_FastAPI_and_Docker.md

     return result_pd
 ```

 Then define a function to perform topic modeling utilizing the aforementioned LSA (Latent Semantic Analysis) which functions by performing Singular Value Decomposition on the Document-Term matrix.
 Here, the previously defined table_name is passed in to the tmMine CAS action in the textMining action set.
 The number of topics is assigned to the num_topics variable.
 For reach piece of text, the topic with the highest weight is assigned as the relevant topic.
-Note that the analytics that requres significant compute is handled in the CAS server and all the post processing is performed in the python runtime.
-Finally a neat little pandas dataframe with a unique id, the text and the topic with the highest weight is returned.
+Note that the analytics that requires significant compute is handled in the CAS server and all the post processing is performed in the python runtime.
+Finally, a neat little pandas dataframe with a unique id, the text and the topic with the highest weight is returned.

 ```python